Help

 This shows any available WHOIS information for the domain or IP Address.

-The serial record returned in the DNS results is taken from the SOA record and contains a string that usually represents the date.
-The format of the results are:
+The "serial" returned in the SOA contains a string that should represent the date the DNS zone was last updated.
+The format of the results may look like this:

 • 2014121404